On the Moy-Prasad filtration: Semistable and stable vectors

 \subsection{Semistable vectors}

-The global version of the Moy--Prasad filtration representation as provided by Theorem \ref{Thm-general} allows us to show that the existence of semistable vectors is prime independent as follows. \begin{Thm} We keep the notation used in Theorem \ref{Thm-general}, in particular $G$ is a \good{} reductive group over $K$ and $x \in \sB(G,K)$.
+The global version of the Moy--Prasad filtration representation as provided by Theorem \ref{Thm-general} allows us to show that the existence of semistable vectors is independent of the residual characteristic $p$ of $K$ as follows, where $N$ is the integer coprime to $p$ introduced in Definition \ref{Def-good}. \begin{Thm} We keep the notation used in Theorem \ref{Thm-general}, in particular $G$ is a \good{} reductive group over $K$ and $x \in \sB(G,K)$.
 Then the following are equivalent \begin{enumerate}[(i)] \item $\PV_{x,r}$ has semistable vectors under the action of $\RP_{x}$. \item $\PV_{x_q,r}$ has semistable vectors under the action of $\RP_{x_q}$ for some prime $q$ coprime to $N$. \item $\PV_{x_q,r}$ has semistable vectors under the action of $\RP_{x_q}$ for all primes $q$ coprime to $N$. \end{enumerate} \end{Thm}

 \textbf{Proof.}\\ We first show that \ref{semistable-ii} implies \ref{semistable-i}.
 Suppose that \ref{semistable-ii} holds, i.e. that $\PV_{x_q,r}$ contains semistable vectors under $\RP_{x_q}$ for some prime $q$ coprime to $N$.
 This implies by \cite[Proposition~4.3]{MP1} that $\ZV_{\ov \bQ_q}$ has semistable vectors under the action of $\ZG_{\ov \bQ_q}$, where $\ZG$ and $\ZV$ are as in Theorem \ref{Thm-general}.
 By \cite[p.~41]{Mumford} (based on \cite[Definition~1.7 and Proposition~2.2]{Mumfordbook}) this means that there exists a $\ZG_{\ov \bQ_q}$-invariant non-constant homogeneous element $P_q$ in $\Sym \check \ZV_{\ov \bQ_q}$.
 Moreover, there exists $X \in \ZV_{\ov \bQ} \subset \ZV_{\ov \bQ_q}$ such that $P_q(X) \neq 0$, i.e. $X$ is semistable in $\ZV_{\ov \bQ_q}$ under the action of $\ZG_{\ov \bQ_q}$.
 Hence $X \neq 0$ is also semistable in $\ZV_{\ov \bQ}$ under the action of $\ZG_{\ov \bQ}$, which implies $(\Sym \check \ZV_{\ov \bQ})^{\ZG(\ov\bQ)} \neq \ov \bQ$.
 Thus, there does also exist a $\ZG(\ov \bZ)$-invariant non-constant homogeneous element $P$ in $\Sym \check \ZV_{\ov \bZ}$.
 As $P$ is non-constant and homogeneous, we can assume without loss of generality that the image $\ov P$ of $P$ in $\Sym \check \ZV_{\ov \bZ} \otimes {\fpb} \simeq \Sym \check \ZV_{\ov \bF_p}$ is non-constant.
 Note that $\ZG(\ov \bZ)$ surjects onto $\ZG({\fpb})$, which follows from the surjections on all root groups and the split maximal torus.
 Hence $\ov P$ is $\ZG({\fpb})\simeq \RP_x({\fpb})$-invariant and there exists $\ov X \in \ZV_{{\fpb}} \simeq \PV_{x,r}$ such that $\ov f(\ov X) \neq 0$, i.e. $\ov X$ is semistable by \cite[p.~41]{Mumford}.
 Thus \ref{semistable-i} is true.